 As we learn, grow, and discover ourselves during the formative years of our lives, we develop a special connection to the place where it all happened.
 The year we graduate isn’t just a number.
 It’s an important part of our personal identity.

 It’s a four-digit code representing that period of growth.

-Or go even further and take some clippings from the school newspaper to remind students what was going on around the time the graduated!
+Or go even further and take some clippings from the school newspaper to remind students what was going on around the time they graduated!

 You could take the same approach if a former student played on a sports team or was a member of an academic or social club.
-Bringing up memories of the big game, the theater club’s annual production, or another big event in someone’s life is a great way independent school can be more data-driven and donor centric.
+Bringing up memories of the big game, the theater club’s annual production or another significant event in someone’s life is a great way independent schools can be more data-driven and donor centric.

-While it’s great to bring up those old memories, it’s also important to think about where a donor is now.
+It’s great to bring up those memories.
+But it’s also important to think about where someone is now.

 For example, alumni, current parents, parents of alumni, and parents who are also alumni have very different relationships with your school.

 So, you should not be reaching out to these groups with the same message.